limchiahau/nvidia-limit/readme.md

 The power limit of this script is 140 Watts.

+## Prerequisite

+Nvidia Cuda required because this script needs to use the *nvidia-smi* command.

 ## Usage

 To use this script you need to cd to this project's root directory.